-Should anything go wrong under the hood, Boundless provides a warranty that covers the device for three years and the battery for one.
+Should anything go wrong under the hood, Boundless provides a warranty that covers the device for three years and the battery for 90 days.
 At the price point, if the battery goes south, you’re likely to just go out and look at a new vape, but it’s nice to know there’s some coverage there.

 Clean, flavorful vapor

 On to where the Boundless CFC really excels -- clouds.
 This compact little vaporizer produces thick draws that fill your lungs and hang in the air.
 We were immediately impressed with the CFC’s ability to output a whole lot of vapor without much effort at all.
 As long as you keep your ovens consistent, and pull slow, you’ll see the results in every draw.

 Volume isn’t the only important aspect when it comes to a portable vaporizer, and the CFC falls behind when it comes to taste.
 Granted, that’s a tough ask for the category, which isn’t known for perfecting showcasing flavor profiles.
 It carries some of the same toasted popcorn taste that tends to show up in smaller vaporizers, but strong flavors and lower heat -- preferably around 350 degrees fahrenheit or lower -- can help.

 Move up the temperature scale, and you’ll trade flavors for the trademark clouds.
 They don’t taste good at all, but they’re certainly impressive, and provide a strong, heady pull that will hit the spot out and about, or after a long day.